wakaba123/wakaba123/README.md

 - 🌱 I am exploring TensorFlow Lite source code for deep learning and embedded systems now.

-- ❓ Feel free to ask me anything about my blog and projects in both Chinese or English!
+- ❓ Feel free to ask me anything about my blog and projects in Chinese or English!

 - ⚡ Fun fact: I use tabs over spaces and I don't have a girlfriend or a boyfriend.😭